-The court challenge versus the federal government, somehow it has to refer with what it has to do with the Dehcho Process, it has to be looked at seriously at the assembly, this is a last stitch effort here, on how the assembly is going to be handled this summer, the issue that we bring to the assembly should be brought tout now.
+The court challenge versus the federal government, somehow it has to refer with what it has to do with the Dehcho Process.
+It has to be looked at seriously at the assembly.
+This is a last stitch effort on how the assembly is going to be handled this summer.
+The issue that we bring to the assembly should be brought out now.
 I appreciate the report that the Grand Chief gives us on that issue.

-I'm concerned as a community member, with the side table, elder and councillor Rita Cli has raised that, as part of our process that is going ahead here.
-Its worse to see that our communities get divided and conquered by the federal government, already ADK is doing that.
-What is going to happen on the reserve?
-The main table needs to help us to understand, what happens with the rest of us, do we keep on fighting when it comes to treaty issues.
-We have an assembly that's coming up, I'm not sure what's going to happen here.
+I'm concerned as a community member, with the side table, elder/councillor Rita Cli has raised that.
+As part of our process that is going ahead here.
+Its worse to see that our communities get divided and conquered by the federal government.
+ADK already doing that.
+What is going to happen on the Reserve?
+The main table needs to help us to understand, what happens with the rest of us, do we keep on fighting when it comes to Treaty issues?
+We have an assembly that's coming up.
+I'm not sure what's going to happen here.
 I always kind of thought about that all the time.
-The company has policy, it's driving a wedge on all our communities and regions here.
+The company has policies, it's driving a wedge on all our communities and regions here.
 Mahsi.

-Grand Chief Samuel Gargan: Just in regards to some of the positions that are going to become vacant, at one point there was a letter written to Nolan regarding his replacement, we need to write a letter to the chairman to express the concern, ads first nation governing ourselves, we would like to see those positions, our positions.
-It becomes vacant, but not replaced.
+Grand Chief Samuel Gargan: Just in regards to some of the positions that are going to become vacant.
+At one point, there was a letter written to Nolan regarding his replacement.
+We need to write a letter to the Chair of Education Board to express the concern, First Nation governing ourselves.
+We would like to see those positions.
 Those new positions have to be filled with our people.
 Those are the kinds of messages we have to send.
-Our membership, I've always taken a position that the elders took, regardless of our affiliates, you have to take it in, that's a way of dealing with all the issues in the region.
-Unless it comes from those first nations that are effecting us.
+I've always taken a position that the Elders took, regardless of our affiliates, you have to take it in that's a way of dealing with all the issues in the region.

 Chief Jim Antoine: I just want to comment what Grand Chief reported to us since the last leadership meeting.
-As a chief I've just been here 10 months now, he said at that time you didn't say anything about it.
-He did not respond to it, I want to be clear I've just been here ten months.
-I think the option of court should always still be there, everything we do here, should be the Indian actions or decisions should be based on the possibility of an eventual court case; we still have an outstanding case.
+I think the option of court should always be there.
 If you don't like it, take us to court.
 I think at some point if things don't go our way, we would have to go that route, we shouldn't rule it out completely.
-The federal government changed their policy, for comprehensive claim.
-What does that mean; we have to explore that.
-I just wanted to comment on that.
-On the land use plan, there was 2006 we took a stand on it in Kakisa, in LKFN we had a meeting with Michael Nadli, I invited all the former chiefs to attend, people from Liidlii Kue who were connected with the whole process.
-Our goal, chief and council is to try and reach every single member in our first nations, and inform them the best we can.
+The federal government changed their policy, for Comprehensive Claims.
+What does that mean?
+We have to explore that.

+On the Land Use Plan, in 2006, we took a stand on it in Kakisa.
+LKFN had a meeting with Michael Nadli, I invited all the former Chiefs to attend, people from Liidlii Kue who were connected with the whole process.
+O ur goal for Chief and council is to try and reach every single member in our First Nations and inform them the best we can.
 This is the first time some people were ever told about this, even though it's been going on seven years.
 People were concerned about the way their tradition areas have been designated.
-Mike Nadli whose chair of the Land use plan, has said he cannot change it anymore, maybe at the Dehcho assembly, so we said we would do some work on it at the community level.
+Michael Nadli, Chair of the Land Use Plan has said he cannot change it anymore, maybe at the Dehcho Assembly.

+MOTION #08 24/FEB/11 2011 WINTER LEADERSHIP MEETING MOVED THAT THE DFN LEADERSHIP APPROVE THE FOLLOWING MINUTES: 2010 SPRING LEADERSHIP, 2010 FALL LEADERSHIP AND CONFERENCE CALL OF OCTOBER 29-NOVEMBER 1, 2010, NOVEMBER 18, 2010, JANUARY 20, 2011 AND FEBRUARY 8, 2011.
+MOVED BY CHIEF TIM LENNIE, SECONDED BY A/CHIEF STANLEY SANGUEZ